conclurer/PageAutoName/README.md

 ### Important Note

+This module will rename your pages.
+This may have negative effects (e.g. on SEO).

-Since this module changes your pages' URLs, it is recommended to turn on the **Page Path History** core module.
+Since this module changes your pages' URLs, it is recommended to turn on the **Page Path History** core module, although it won’t catch every URL change.